gaelzarco/ambientfps/README.md

 ✧ [Web GPU (MDN)](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API/) ✧

-You can check out the [Ambient Games Section](https://ambient.run/games) to see other projects.
+You can also check out the [Ambient Games Section](https://ambient.run/games) to see other projects.

 </div>